BestTimesToVisit.com Logo

 transport

 Embrace the bike, but be smart about it!
-Rent a bike for a day or two, but stick to the designated bike lanes and always lock it securely with two locks (most rentals come with them).
-Avoid cycling during peak tourist times in the city center, as it can get chaotic; consider exploring further afield like Vondelpark or Amsterdam Noord by bike.
+Rent a bike for a day or two, but stick to the designated bike paths – locals take cycling very seriously and can be quite assertive.
+Avoid cycling during peak tourist times in the city center, as it can get chaotic; consider exploring further afield like Vondelpark or Amsterdam Noord by bike instead.

 money